IsaiahDupree/VideoSort/README.md

 [n] - Keep video in E:\backup_2\Videos and add to skipped list [q] - Quit the program
---reset - Command line flag to clear the skipped videos history
+--reset - Command line flag to clear the skipped videos history --random - Process videos in random order instead of alphabetically --seed N - Use specific random seed N for reproducible shuffling
 ```

 ## How Skipped Videos Tracking Works